Bernedoodle puppies litter

 Standard Bernedoodle

-Standard Bernedoodle is a cross between Bernese Mountain Dog and Standard Poodle.
+The Standard Bernedoodle is a cross between the Bernese Mountain Dog and a Standard Poodle.
 It can grow up to 29 inches and weighs between 22 to 40 kg.
 Their average lifespan is between 12 to 15 years.
 Standard Bernedoodle is a high-maintenance breed so it is not suitable for you if you are short on budget.
 Plus, their lifespan is shorter than other Bernedoodle types, i.e., 12 to 15 years.

 Mini Bernedoodle

 Mini Bernedoodle is a Berner and Miniature Poodle mix.
 It can grow up to the height of 18-22 inches along with a weight of up to 22 kg.
 With an average lifespan of 17 years, a Mini Bernedoodle is among the best crossbreeds and its maintenance is less expensive as compared to other Bernedoodle types.
-Currently, Mini Bernedoodle is the most popular of all the Bernedoodle types.
+Currently, the Mini Bernedoodle is the most popular of all the Bernedoodle types.

 Tiny Bernedoodle